 Experience one of the great, untamed regions of Africa: the spectacular Okavango Delta.
 This safari maintains the elegance and eccentricity of the original “under canvas African safari”.
 The emphasis is on exploring this breathtakingly beautiful and diverse environment as the first African explorers did.

-Botswana is one of Africa’s last pristine lands and offers its visitors beautiful scenery and prolific big game in equal measure.Read More
+Botswana is one of Africa’s last pristine lands and offers its visitors beautiful scenery and prolific big game in equal measure - from the watery paradise of the Okavango Delta, to the shimmering white saltpans of the Makgadikgadi; the majestic baobab trees of the Kalahari or the elephants drinking at dusk from the Chobe river.Read More

 The Okavango Delta is Africa’s largest and most beautiful oasis - an isolated, verdant green paradise with some of the richest wildlife in the world.Read More